 I work as a business strategist, a software developer, a marketer and a writer.
-I'm based in London, and I work with consumer businesses to help them solve brand, tech, and marketing problems.
+I'm Chief Strategist at big fish®, where I work with consumer businesses to help them solve brand, tech, and marketing problems.

 A beautiful and informative data visualisation from Gabriel Goh.
 It lets you plum in different knowledge about the Coronavirus, and then examine the effect of different interventions at different times.
 Thanks to the compounding effect of the virus’s transmission, it becomes suddenly clear how quickly even the most powerful interventions can become useless – or how effective early decisions can be.

 A beautiful paean to Wikipedia, one of the few unqualified success stories of the web, one of the last remaining bastions of the anarchic, decentralised spirit of the early internet, and the home of facts about Afghanistan’s only pig.